 Todd’s been a little fixated on Key lime pie.
-He kept looking for it on menus at Disney World (because we were in Florida, and that much closer to The Keys), and lately he’s been talking about going to Key West just to eat pie.
+He kept looking for it on menus at Disney World, and lately he’s been talking about going to Key West just to eat pie.
 Sounds fun, but expensive.
-We have to save for Fuzz’s college, so rather than book a flight to The Keys, I tried a new recipe.
+We have to save for Fuzz's college, so rather than book a flight to The Keys, I tried a new recipe.

 Oh, and here's one last "tip".
 Sorry about the pun, but I used a large tip from this Ateco set.
 The extra large tips are great for making a quick rim of stars or flowers around pies or icing cupcakes.

 - 1 ½ cups graham cracker crumbs use 12 graham rectangles

 - 6 tablespoons unsalted butter melted

 - 4 large eggs you’ll be using 4 yolks and 2 whites

 - 1 14-ounce can sweetened condensed milk